OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 11. Once the deployment has finished, you would have the option to navigate to the resource group to ensure all resources are deployed correctly
 12. Upon a successful deployment you would be presented with a screen that shows a large green check mark and a phrase similar to *Your deployment completed successfully*
 13. Smoke test – this step is required to ensure that all the code has been properly deployed

+* *Note*: With the baseResourceName, the minimum length is 3 characters, maximum length is 24 characters, and it should contain only numbers and letters.
+Therefore, it is recommended to use a baseResourceName at 8 characters because the names of the resources that are being deployed via the ARM Template will contain strings such as `-logicApp` for the Azure Logic App; `-api` for the Integration Service API; `-config` for the Configuration Web App; etc..

 ## Post ARM Template Deployment Steps
 The following actions are to be done post deployment to ensure that all the information is being exchanged correctly between the resources in the newly created resource group: